aaronicsubstances/bridge-arithmetic/README.md

   - by trial and error: keep multiplying divisor by educated guesses, until a guess is found which gives a nonnegative remainder less than the divisor.
     One benefit of being aware of this procedure is that, it is always present as a step in the other more efficient procedures for division.
   - division by chunking (aka division by partial quotients method).
-- Conversion of fractions to exact or rounded decimal expansions without long division.
-The procedure works this way:
-  - begin by using division by chunking to obtain an initial whole number and remainder.
-The initial whole number will form the initial digits of the decimal expansion.
-  - if remainder is nonzero, multiply the whole number and remainder by 10, perform division by chunking on the remainder.
-Add the resulting whole number to the current digits of the decimal expansion by addition.
-Also take note of the number of times multiplication by 10 is being performed.
-  - repeat previous step until either remainder becomes zero, the desired number of digits in the decimal expansion is obtained (in the case of rounding), or the digits in the decimal expansion repeat (in the case of finding exact non-terminating decimal expansions).
-  - the final answer results from dividing the decimal expansion obtained by a power of 10 whose zero count equals the number of multiplications by 10 made.

 ## Algebra Topics

 Algebra parts of early algebra proposal are arithmetic expression evaluation and equation solving.

-- expression evaluation (aka "substitution") involving only the four basic arithmetic operations
+- expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
   - can include powers, roots, trigonometry and logarithms
-- equation solving with guess and check involving mainly linear equations
+- equation solving involving mainly linear equations
   - introduce guess and check as a last resort strategy
   - can include quadratic equations, and simultaneous equations in two variables
-- precursor to quadratic expression factorization and quadratic equation solving, which is finding two integers which add up to a given value, and which have another given value as their product.
+  - can introduce precursor to quadratic expression factorization and quadratic equation solving, which is finding two integers which add up to a given value, and which have another given value as their product.